raphaele42/sc_sentiment/README.md

-# sc_sentiment
+# Sentiment analysis of tweets about Schitt's Creek

-Sentiment analysis of tweets about Schitt's Creek
+Shiny dashboard in progress here: